Cashew Veggie Stir-Fry

 Since this is such a quick recipe, I like to make the rice the night before and just warm it in the microwave.
 That’s because it takes far longer to cook the rice than it does the stir-fry, and I don’t want it to be the reason why I have to wait to eat.

-If you are looking for a side dish, I love a cucumber carrot salad or an Asian cabbage salad with almond ginger vinaigrette.
+If you are looking for a side dish, I love a cucumber carrot salad, an Asian cabbage salad with almond ginger vinaigrette or an edamame salad with tahini dressing.

 Leftovers & Storage